 Intramural Sports and Recreative Services celebrates the diversity inherent in our large international institution.
-To accommodate the recreative needs of this community, special programs such as Self-Defense for Women, Family Rec, Friendship Games for International Students, Handicapper Services, and special Health and Fitness activities are offered.
+To accommodate the recreative needs of this community, special programs such as Self-Defense for Women, Family Rec, Friendship Games for International Students, Services for Students with Disabilities, and special Health and Fitness activities are offered.
 In addition, the department offers a variety of student employment opportunities in all program areas.